SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 'Mobile Warfare' Doctrine perk 'Indiscriminate Conscription' recruitable population reduced to 1.5%, from 3%
  - 'Guerrila Tactics' tactic combat attacker penalty reduced to -40%, from -50%
  - 'Guerrila Tactics' tactic combat defender penalty reduced to -30%, from -40%

-### Brazil
- - Focus 'Academia Militar' organization buff reduced to 1%, from 3%
- - Focus 'Establish CIGS' organization buff reduced to 1%, from 3%
- - Focus 'The Strength of The Common Soldier' organization buff reduced to 1%, from 2%
- - Advisors 'Gustavo Barroso', 'Miguel Reale', 'Oliveira Viana', 'Leoncio Basbaum', 'Apolonio de Carvalho' are no longer available
- - Removed mentions of International Market mechanics from the tree

-### 3.12.3

 ### Bulgaria
  - Lancia now checks for Italy's focuses